lVlyke/starfield-mod-loader/README.md

 ## Managing your mods

 Mods you have added will appear in your mods list with the load order of that mod shown to the right of its name.
 You can modify the load order of a mod by dragging and dropping it in the list.
 Unchecking a mod will disable it and make it inactive.
-To rename or delete a mod, right click it and select the appropriate option.
+Mods inherited from a base profile cannot be re-ordered or enabled/disabled.

+You can right click individual mods to bring up additional options, such as renaming or deleting.

-You can customize which columns of the mods list are visible under the **View > Mod List Columns** section of the app menu bar.
+**Tip:** You can customize which columns of the mods list are visible under the **View > Mod List Columns** section of the app menu bar.

 ### External files